Websimpl-Foundation/email-validator/CONTRIBUTING.md

-We're excited you're interested in contributing to the EMAIL VALIDATOR project!
+We're excited you're interested in contributing to the <strong>EMAIL VALIDATOR</strong> project!
 This document outlines the guidelines for submitting your contributions.

 # How to Contribute
 There are many ways to contribute to this project: